JernejHabjan/TrumpDefense2020/README INSTALL INSTRUCTIONS.txt

 5. Fix Plugin symlink - go to TrumpDefense2020 folder and open cmd: git config core.symlinks true
-    Then delete RealTimeStrategy in TrumpDefense2020/TD2020/Plugins if file (it should be folder) and check it out again
+    Then delete RealTimeStrategy in TrumpDefense2020/TD2020/Plugins if file (it should be folder) and check it out again If that fails use this command in TD2020/Plugins folder: mklink /D "RealTimeStrategy" "..\..\ue4-rts\Source\RTSProject\Plugins\RealTimeStrategy" (open cmd as admin)
 6. Install UE4 4.25.3
     Tensorflow not supported in this version yet https://github.com/getnamo/tensorflow-ue4/issues/56